bdurand/support_table_data/README.md

 The number of records contained in data files should be fairly small (ideally fewer than 100).
 It is possible to load just a subset of rows in a large table because only rows listed in the data files will be synced.
 You can use this feature if your table allows user-entered data, but has a few rows that must exist for the code to work.

-Loading the data is done inside a database transaction.
+Loading data is done inside a database transaction.
 No changes will be persisted to the database unless all rows for a model are able to be synced.

-You can synchronize all models by calling `SupportTableData.sync_all!`.
+You can synchronize the data in all models by calling `SupportTableData.sync_all!`.
 This method will discover all ActiveRecord models that include `SupportTableData` and synchronize each of them.
-Note that the model classes must already be loaded prior to calling `SupportTableData.sync_all!`.
-This method will produce inconsistent results in a Rails application in development mode because classes will only be loaded once they have been referenced at runtime.
+Note that there can be issues discovering all support table models in a Rails application if eager loading is turned off.
+The discovery mechanism will try to detect unloaded classes by looking at the file names in the support table data directory so it's best to stick to standard Rails naming conventions for your data files.

 You need to call `SupportTableData.sync_all!` when deploying your application.
-This gem includes a rake task `support_table_data:sync` to do this that is suitable for hooking into deploy scripts.
-An easy way to hook it into a Rails application is by enhancing the `db:migrate` task so that the sync task runs after database migrations are run.
+This gem includes a rake task `support_table_data:sync` that is suitable for hooking into deploy scripts.
+An easy way to hook it into a Rails application is by enhancing the `db:migrate` task so that the sync task runs immediately after database migrations are run.
 You can do this by adding code to a Rakefile in your applications `lib/tasks` directory:

 ```ruby
 if Rake::Task.task_defined?("db:migrate")